camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 Once the defined scope and required stability is reached, create the (pre-)release PR.

 A (pre-)release PR provides only the following changes:
-* update of the version information in the API OAS definition files (no "wip" in the version field or URL of any of the API files).
+* update of the version information in the API OAS definition files (no "wip" in the version field and base URL of any of the API files).
 * update the [API-Readiness-Checklist.md]() ensuring all required release assets are available.
 If not yet available, create a local copy under the /documentation folder and prefix it with your API Sub Project name (Copy from [ReleaseManagement/documentation/API-Readiness-Checklist.md](https://github.com/camaraproject/ReleaseManagement/blob/main/documentation/API-Readiness-Checklist.md).
 * update the [CHANGELOG.md]() in the home of the API repository.
 If not yet available, copy from [ReleaseManagement/documentation/CHANGELOG_TEMPLATE.md](https://github.com/camaraproject/ReleaseManagement/blob/main/documentation/CHANGELOG_TEMPLATE.md).
 See also the example available there.
   * add a new section at the top for the release and each API version with the following content: